MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ```

-### Lookup user ID for a screen name
+#### Lookup user ID for a screen name

+How to get the profile and user ID for a known user screen name

 ```python
 user = api.get_user(screen_name='foo')
 ```

 Get ID as an `int`.
-You will probably fine with this in most cases.

 ```python
 user_id = user.id
 # 1234567
 ```

 Get ID as a `str`.
 You probably don't need this.
+Use the `.id` one rather.

 ```python
 user_id = user.id_str